 1984 Outstanding Contributions in a Selected Area of Research

-Robert McComb will receive the 12th AACC Award for Outstanding Contributions to Clinical Chemistry in a Selected Area of Research.
+Robert McComb will receive the 12th the Association for Diagnostics & Laboratory Medicine (formerly AACC) Award for Outstanding Contributions to Clinical Chemistry in a Selected Area of Research.
 This award is sponsored by Roche Diagnostic Systems.

 Dr. McComb received his B.S., M.S., and Ph.D. degrees from the University of Maryland.
 His B.S. was earned in chemistry, and his Ph.D. was obtained under Professor Veitch, studying D-amino acid oxidase.